Data Products

 Measurement Columns

-The timestamp_utc column indicates the time the measurement(s) was recorded, in the UTC (Coordinated Universal Time) time zone.
-This time zone does not observe daylight savings time, so users should take care if converting to Atlantic Standard Time (AST; UTC-4 hours) or Atlantic Daylight Time (ADT; UTC-3 hours) is required.
+column indicates the time the measurement(s) was recorded, in the UTC (Coordinated Universal Time) time zone.
+This time zone does not observe daylight savings time, so users should take care if required to convert to Atlantic Standard Time (AST; UTC-4 hours) or Atlantic Daylight Time (ADT; UTC-3 hours).

 Summary Flag Columns